jashvira/Arcade-game-OS-scheduler/README.md

 ### Validation and Statistics

-A provided tool, `compute_stats`, can validate the scheduling and compute metrics such as total wait time.
+`compute_stats`, can validate the scheduling and compute metrics such as total wait time.
 Use it as follows:

 ```bash
 ./compute_stats data_1111.txt out_1111.txt